 Figure 4.2.2.4.2-1: NF service consumer requesting the removal of a subscription to storage of data or analytics

 The NF service consumer shall invoke the Nadrf_DataManagement_ StorageSubscriptionRemoval service operation to request the ADRF to remove a subscription to data or analytics that are stored in the ADRF.
-The NF service consumer shall send an HTTP POST request with "{apiRoot}/nadrf-datamanagement/v1/request-storage-sub-removal" as URI, as shown in figure 4.2.2.4.2-1, step 1.
+The NF service consumer shall send an HTTP POST request with "{apiRoot}/nadrf-datamanagement/<apiVersion>/request-storage-sub-removal" as URI, as shown in figure 4.2.2.4.2-1, step 1.
 The POST request body shall contain an NadrfDataStoreSubscriptionRef data structure, which shall include a transaction reference identifier as "transRefId" attribute.

-Upon the reception of an HTTP POST request with "{apiRoot}/nadrf-datamanagement/v1/request-storage-sub-removal" as URI, if the ADRF successfully processed and accepted the received HTTP POST request, the ADRF shall respond with HTTP "204 No Content" status.
+Upon the reception of an HTTP POST request with "{apiRoot}/nadrf-datamanagement/<apiVersion>/request-storage-sub-removal" as URI, if the ADRF successfully processed and accepted the received HTTP POST request, the ADRF shall respond with HTTP "204 No Content" status.
 Subsequently, the ADRF shall remove the (DCCF or NWDAF) subscription that had been created and mapped to the received transaction reference identifier as described in clause 4.2.2.3.

 If errors occur when processing the HTTP POST request, the ADRF shall send an HTTP error response as specified in clause 5.1.7.